10 Things You Need To Know For Your Kilimanjaro Trek

 You may have a chance to rest, but the porters won’t.
 Make sure your book through a tour operator that looks after their staff

-The saying “you can do anything you put your mind to” never rang so true like it did whilst climbing Mount Kilimanjaro in Tanzania.
-I climbed Kili in an effort to raise funds for CHOC, an organization that provides support for children with cancer.
+The saying “you can do anything you put your mind to” never rang so true as it did whilst climbing Mount Kilimanjaro in Tanzania.

-Having done little to no research on how hard it is to climb Mount Kilimanjaro, I didn’t quite realize what I was getting myself into.
+Having done little to no research on how hard it is to climb Kilimanjaro, I didn’t quite realize what I was getting myself into.

-Um, no!!
 This was my mistake – underestimating the beast that Mount Kilimanjaro is.

 Climbing Kilimanjaro is tough and will test you both physically and mentally.
-Preparation is key to ensure a successful summit so here’s everything you need to know!

 The beginning of our 7 days climbing the Machame route on Kilimanjaro